 Who Should Pick an Alcove Bathtub?

-How Do I Know If an Alcove Tub Will Fit in My Bathroom?
+How Do I Know If an Alcove Bathtub Will Fit in My Bathroom?

 • Already have a three-wall recess in your bathroom?

-• Is there 60 inches of space in a single wall?
+• Is there at least 60 inches of wall space (the standard alcove bathtub size)?

 • Do you have any plumbing that runs under or along that back wall?